The Ultimate Guide to RV Camping in Minnesota

 Family-Friendly Activities and Attractions

 Bringing the kids RV camping in Minnesota?
 Many of the sights and attractions we’ve mentioned already would be excellent for families to experience together.
-That said, we know plenty of other family-friendly options, so if the choices above aren’t your thing, try reading this section for even more top picks.
+But read on for even more top picks.

 Historical Sites and Museums

-We absolutely love tying some learning into our family trips.
-And some of the best ways to do that?
-Historic sites and museums.
+We love tying some learning into our family trips.
+One of the best ways to do that is with historic sites and museums.
 Fortunately, Minnesota has both!

 Our favorite historic site in the state is the aforementioned Pipestone National Monument, where you can learn about the red pipestone quarried by the indigenous people of Minnesota and what it means to their culture.